soundasleep/jevon.org/wiki/using-capybara-with-minitest-for-integration-tests-in-rails-4.md

 layout: page
 title:  "Using Capybara with Minitest for Integration Tests in Rails 4"
 author: jevon
-date:   2014-09-11 20:30:24 +1200
+date:   2014-09-11 20:30:35 +1200
 ---

 [[Ruby on Rails]] / [[Capybara]]

-Not as obvious or straightforward as it should be, since most Capybara code is based on RSpec, but Rails 4 comes with [[Minitest]].
+Not as obvious or straightforward as it should be, since most Capybara code is based on [[RSpec]], but Rails 4 comes with [[Minitest]] by default.
 Based on <a href="http://techiferous.com/2010/04/using-capybara-in-rails-3/">this Rails 3 guide</a>:

 1. Add new bundles and run `bundle install`: